About Oh My Food Recipes

-The idea to launch this ohmyfoodrecipes blog was inspired by friends and family members who always ask me for recipes when I post a dish on social media.
-Most of Asians cook by experience and eyeball for ingredients like how much to add.
+The idea to launch this Oh My Food Recipes blog was inspired by friends and family members who always ask me for recipes when I post a dish on social media.
+Most Asians cook by experience and eyeball for ingredients like how much to add.
 I was taught in that way when I was growing up.
-And, I have never thought about to write down my recipes before.
+And, I have never thought about writing down my recipes before.

 As a little kid, I stood next to my mom or dad when they were cooking.
-I love watching them cook because they made yummy food!
+I loved watching them cook because they made yummy food!
 Surely, I missed their food.
 I wish they had written down all those amazing food recipes.
 Food is a culture and is a family history.
-Therefore, I want to document and share my cooking experience and pass it down to my children as well.
+Therefore, I want to document and share my cooking experience as well as pass it down to my children.

 About Tracy Omae

-Moreover, I lived in Hawaii for two years, I learned more about cultures and foods.
+Moreover, I lived in Hawaii for two years where I learned more about cultures and foods.
 Then, I graduated from Brigham Young University, Provo in Exercise Science where I understand healthy food and exercise are essential for our healthy life.
-In addition, as a college student, I worked at cafeteria to cook and prepare food.
+In addition, as a college student, I worked at a cafeteria to cook and prepare food.

 ***P.S.
 All the pictures are copyrighted.
-Please do not use them without consent.
+Please do not use them without any written consent.
 Thank you!